Dick Saslaw: Environment and renewables

 Saslaw has been described as a reliable ally of Dominion Energy, Virginia's largest electrical utility which is also notable for its influence on Virginia politics.
 In 2018, the Associated Press reported that Dominion had been Saslaw's largest source of campaign funds, contributing approximately $350,000 over a 15-year period.
 Saslaw helped push Dominion-backed legislation that would allow the firm to charge customers rates that regulators considered to be excessive.
-When Virginia Democratic Party criticized a Republican state senator for being too cozy with Dominion Energy, Dominion sent an email to Saslaw to complain.
+When the Virginia Democratic Party criticized a Republican state senator for being too cozy with Dominion Energy, Dominion sent an email to Saslaw to complain.
 Saslaw responded by apologizing to Dominion and criticized his own party for failing to do its "homework" on "how generous Dominion has been to me" and the party.

 Saslaw was the co-patron of the Grid Transformation and Security Act of 2018, which ended the rate freeze and allowed the State Corporation Commission—Virginia's regulatory agency that oversees public utilities—to return to regularly reviewing utility rates, and for $200 million in credits to be refunded to ratepayers.
 The bill also declared 5,000mw of new solar energy projects to be "in the public interest," making it easier for such projects to be approved by the SCC.

 Education

 Education has been one of his top legislative priorities throughout his tenure.
-He is the ranking member of the Senate Education and Health Committee, and Chair of the Higher Education Subcommittee.
+He was the ranking member of the Senate Education and Health Committee, and Chair of the Higher Education Subcommittee.
 In 2006, the Virginia Association of School Boards named him Legislator of the Year.
 In 2013, the Virginia Education Association named him Legislator of the Year for his work in commissioning a study of school funding in Virginia by JLARC (Joint Legislative Audit and Review Commission).
 One result of Virginia expanding Medicaid in 2018 was that additional money was made available in the budget for a 3% teacher pay raise.
 That initial 3% was then increased to 5% in the 2019 legislative session, along with $25 million for at-risk students and $12 million for additional school counselors.
 Senator Saslaw has been endorsed for re-election in 2019 by the Virginia Education Association.